Math Courses

 Information for New Engineering Students

-If you are a new engineering first-year freshman student, you will most likely be pre-enrolled in an Applied Math (APPM) pre-calculus or calculus course based on patterns of prior experience including your admission application, high school transcripts, previous CU Boulder coursework, etc. If you have not been pre-enrolled into pre-calculus or calculus, please connect with your academic advisor for guidance.
+If you are a new engineering first-year student starting in the fall semester, you will most likely be pre-enrolled in an Applied Math (APPM) pre-calculus or calculus course based on patterns of prior experience including your admission application, high school transcripts, previous CU Boulder coursework, etc. If you have questions, or start at CU in spring or summer, please connect with your academic advisor for course enrollment guidance.
+Please also see campus information related to Math Placement and the Math Readiness Test.

 At CU Boulder we have two different departments that teach the Calculus sequence courses: Applied Math (APPM) and the Math department (MATH).

-• APPM 1235 Pre-Calculus for Engineers A four-credit course developing techniques and concepts prerequisite to engineering calculus through the study of trigonometric, exponential, logarithmic, polynomial, and other functions.
+• APPM 1235 Pre-Calculus for Engineers A four-credit course developing techniques and concepts prerequisite to engineering calculus through the study of trigonometric, exponential, logarithmic, polynomial, and other functions; or,

-• APPM 1340/1345: Calculus 1A with Algebra (APPM 1340) and Calculus 1B with Algebra (APPM 1345) are each four-credit courses that together cover the material of Calculus 1 for engineering-bound students, spread over two semesters to allow for a slower-paced development of Calculus 1 foundation, knowledge and skills.
+• APPM 1340/1345: Calculus 1A with Algebra (APPM 1340) and Calculus 1B with Algebra (APPM 1345), two-semester Calculus 1 sequence.
+These are each four-credit courses that together cover the material of Calculus 1 for engineering-bound students, spread over two semesters to allow for a slower-paced development of Calculus 1 foundation, knowledge and skills.

 • The APPM 1340/1345 two-course sequence includes a four-week review of algebra and trigonometry, although not as much as in APPM 1235 (Pre-Calculus for Engineers).
 Thus, the APPM 1340/1345 sequence is appropriate for students with high proficiency in trigonometry who want to take calculus at a slower pace.